MelissaMMDP/web-brownie/README.md

 ## About

 This is a simple application built using Node.js, Express, Karma, Jasmine, Gulp, AngularJS and Less.js with a focus on best practices in both web development and web design.
 This is an open source project that closely follows the [Angular Style Guide](https://github.com/johnpapa/angular-styleguide) recommended by AngularJS.
-Next step is to incorporate E2E tests.

 ## Example